linkdd/letlang/www/content/book/chapter-3/3-side-effects.md

 Unhandled effects are then propagated to the builtin runtime **Letlang** includes during compile time.

-If the effect is unknown to the runtime, the program will crash with a stacktrace.
+If the effect is unknown to the runtime, the process will crash.
 {{< /markdown >}}
 {{< /column >}}